homun-lang/homun/README.md

 // The Rust engine handles entity storage and system scheduling.
 // Homun scripts define components (data) and systems (logic).
 ```

-### Design Philosophy

-Homun delegates type checking to `rustc`.
-It does not reimplement Rust's type system — it generates Rust code and lets the Rust compiler enforce correctness.
-This is why Homun needs zero special syntax for traits, generics, or derive: **Rust already has them, and Homun compiles to Rust.**